Stagewise Reinforcement Learning and the Geometry of the Regret Landscape: Background

-By the Bayesian learning process we mean how the posterior distribution $p(w|D_n)$ over parameters $w \in W$ given data $D_n$ (e.g. observed trajectories in an RL setting) evolves as $n$ increases.
-In supervised learning for ``regular'' models, where the data consists of $n$ random variables sampled independently and identically and the Fisher information matrix is invertible, the story is simple: the posterior converges as $n \rightarrow \infty$ to a normal distribution centered on the maximum likelihood estimator with variance controlled by the (inverse of the) Fisher information matrix \citetext{by the Bernstein-von Mises theorem, see \citealp{hartigan1983asymptotic}}.
+When we refer to Bayesian inference as a learning process, we mean how the posterior distribution $p(w|D_n)$ over parameters $w \in W$ given data $D_n$ evolves as $n$ increases.

+In supervised learning for \emph{regular} statistical models, where the data consists of $n$ random variables sampled independently and identically and the Fisher information matrix is invertible, the story is well-known and simple: as $n \rightarrow \infty$, the posterior converges to a normal distribution centered on the maximum likelihood estimator with variance controlled by the (inverse of the) Fisher information matrix \citetext{by the Bernstein-von Mises theorem, see \citealp{hartigan1983asymptotic}}.

-However, the study of Bayesian learning for deep RL differs in two important ways from this simple story: \begin{itemize} \item \textbf{Non-identically distributed data}: in RL the data from which an agent learns optimal behavior is typically a set of \emph{trajectories} $o_0,a_0,r_0,o_1,a_1,r_1 \cdots$ consisting of actions $a$, observations $o$ and rewards~$r$.
-This source is \emph{not} identically distributed, as the actions of the agent shape the distribution of trajectories: for example in a video game, more experienced agents may gain access to new parts of the environment \item \textbf{The model is singular rather than regular}: when we parametrize our statistical model (in the case of RL, our policy) by a neural network the Fisher information matrix is not invertible and the model is \emph{not} regular.
-This is the typical situation in deep learning \cite{watanabe2007almost,wei2022deep}.
-Statistical models which are not regular are called \emph{singular} and the appropriate mathematical framework for studying the Bayesian learning process for supervised learning is singular learning theory (SLT; \cite{WatanabeGrey}) which introduces ideas from algebraic geometry. \end{itemize}
+However, when we parametrize our statistical model by a neural network the Fisher information matrix is not invertible and the model is \emph{not} regular.
+This is the typical situation in deep learning \citep{Hagiwara+1993, watanabe2007almost, wei2022deep}.
+Statistical models which are not regular are called \emph{singular} and the appropriate mathematical framework for studying the Bayesian learning process for supervised learning is singular learning theory \citep[SLT;][]{WatanabeGrey}, which leverages algebraic geometry to describe Bayesian learning dynamics in terms of the nature of singularities in the negative log likelihood.

-These two factors imply that a mathematical theory of parametric Bayesian learning which is general enough to treat deep RL must be nontrivial.
-Indeed, such a theory does not currently exist.
-The first contribution of this paper is to establish such a theory, in this section.
-The burden of additional mathematical sophistication has an upside: \textbf{the Bayesian learning process is more interesting}.
+In particular, SLT gives an asymptotic expansion of the local free energy, known as \emph{Watanabe's free energy formula,} which we informally describe now.
+Let $u \in W$ be a local minimum of the expected negative log likelihood, and let $U$ be a ball around $u$ in which $u$ is a global minimum.
+Then, under certain technical conditions on the statistical model, we have an asymptotic expansion in $n$ \citetext{\citealp[Thm.\ 11]{WatanabeGreen}; \citealp{LLC}} of the free energy associated to this neighborhood:

+where $L_n(u)$ is the negative log likelihood of $D_n$ at $u$ and $\lambda(U)$ and $m(U)$ are coefficients derived from the geometry of the log likelihood around $u$.
+The coefficient $\lambda(U)$ is also known as the \emph{local learning coefficient} \citep[LLC;][]{LLC}.
+The lower-order terms include, for example, a contribution from the prior $\phi$.